mach-composer/mach-composer-plugin-commercetools/README.md

 # Commercetools Plugin for Mach Composer

-This repository contains the Sentry plugin for Mach Composer.
+This repository contains the Commercetools plugin for Mach Composer.
 It requires Mach Composer 3.x

 ## Usage